RaiMan/SikuliX-2014/README.md

 For more information on preparation and usage of the new Tesseract Java API [look here ...](https://github.com/RaiMan/SikuliX-2014/wiki/How-to-prepare-and-use-the-new-Tesseract-Java-API)

-**Module Natives**

-Contains the Java sources interface classes (JNI based, mainly SWIG generated) and the C++ sources providing the implementation of the OpenCV and Tesseract usage and the implementation of some system specific features (HotKeyHandling, App class support,...).

-A maven based build workflow for the native libraries (libVisionProxy, lib...Util and hotky support on Mac) is available in the module Libs, which is also the target module for the prebuilt libraries finally bundled with the top level packages.

 **Module Jygments4SikuliX**

 This is an adaption of the work [Jygments](https://code.google.com/p/jygments/) to the needs of SikuliX: it contains lexer/parser/formatter features and is a port from Python to Java of the well known Pygments tool, that is widely used for syntax highlighting and formatting of program code.
 In SikuliX it is intended to be used for syntax highlighting and other purposes, where scripting language grammar awareness is needed.